 CLEAN Gluten Free Blueberry Waffle Recipe

-- No refined gluten free flours.
+#1: No refined gluten free flours.
 One of my biggest problems with so many gluten free recipes is that they use empty calorie, pro-inflammatory refined grain flours, many of which offer no more nutrition than sugar.
 To keep the nutrient-content high, I use a combination of gluten free oat flour and a root vegetable flour called cassava flour for this recipe.
-If you are not yet familiar with cassava flour you can read more about it in the blog post I did on my 10 new products to add to your clean eating grocery list for 2018.
+If you are not yet familiar with cassava flour you can read more about it in the blog post I did on my 10 new products to add to your clean eating grocery list.

-- Omega-3 boost.
-If you are familiar with the anti-inflammatory clean eating food pyramid that appears in our book, Clean Cuisine: An 8-Week Anti-Inflammatory Nutrition Program that Will Change the Way You Age, Look & Feel, then you know I am always on the lookout for how to work more plant and sea omega-3’s into my diet.
+#4: Omega-3 boost.
 For this recipe I worked in plant-based omega-3’s from walnuts.
 But don’t worry, if you don’t like the idea of nuts in your waffles you won’t even taste the walnuts!
 That’s because I blend the walnuts with water in a high speed blender to make “whole” walnut milk.
 If you don’t have a high speed blender you can always substitute store-bought “whole” almond milk for the walnuts by eliminating both the walnuts and water from the recipe and using 1 3/4 cup “whole” almond milk.
-(Note: my favorite brand of store-bought “whole” almond milk is New Barn.)

-Ok!
-Let’s make some waffles.
-Trust me, you’ll be glad you did 😉Print
+Ok, let’s make some waffles.
+Trust me, you’ll be glad you did!